luapower/tweening/tweening.md

   * timelines can be tweened as a unit using all timing parameters (see below).
   * stagger tweens: alternate end-values over a list of targets.
   * extendable attribute types and interpolation functions.
-  * built-in interpolators for numbers, integers and lists of numbers.
   * relative values incl. directional rotation.
   * no allocations while tweening.